Mist Cooling Solutions for Piggeries & Poultry Sheds

 A typical piggery misting system consists of stainless steel misting lines being run from one end of the shed to the other end.
 Mist lines are made up of 1,200mm lengths of stainless steel tube with a machined groove on each end.

 Nozzle unions join the tubes and nozzles hand screw into these fittings.
 The nozzles alternate from side to side along the length of the tube.
 The tube is cabled tied to stainless steel cable or to the underside of the roof trusses.

 The misting lines are spaced out across the width of the shed at around 6 meter intervals.
 For example an 18 meter wide shed would have 3 mist lines.
 This ensures a comprehensive coverage of the shed without ‘hot spots’.

-Mist fans are another option provide extremely good cooling in large spaces.
+Livestock misting fans are another option to provide extremely good cooling in large spaces.
 Stainless steel misting rings with six nozzles are cable tied to the face of high velocity fans and connected to our high pressure pump modules.